linode/docs/docs/applications/remote-desktop/using-vnc-to-operate-a-desktop-on-ubuntu-12-04.md

 ### Mac OS X and Linux

-1. From your desktop, connect to your Linode with the following command:
+1. From your desktop, connect to your Linode with the following command.
+Be sure to replace user@example.com with your username and your Linode's hostname or IP address:

         ssh -L 5901:127.0.0.1:5901 user@example.com